hexalellogram/hexalellogram.github.io/index.md

 - [hexalellogram.github.io](https://github.com/hexalellogram/hexalellogram.github.io) - This website
 - [ROM Documentation](https://github.com/hexalellogram/ROMDocumentation) - My log of steps taken on my Nexus 5 and OnePlus 3 with MultiROM
 - [iPhoneBatteryClient](https://github.com/hexalellogram/iPhoneBatteryClient) - An Apple Watch app to synchronize battery status information between a paired iPhone and an Apple Watch.
+- [secure-windows-scripts](https://github.com/hexalellogram/secure-windows-scripts) - A set of Windows scripts to secure a Windows system, but not necessarily following best practices.
+DO NOT USE IN A PRODUCTION ENVIRONMENT.

 ## Projects I Contribute To
 - [BigBlueBox](https://github.com/rbaker26/BigBlueBox) - An Inventory Management System for a NYLT Course or other Boy Scout Programs (Role: Tester)